Scholarship

 Melissa Wilkinson DeHaven Conference Scholarship

-With this award, the Institute for Best Practices will use scholarship funds to support travel and registration to attend a local or national conference.
-Those traveling to a North Carolina conference will receive up to $600 in scholarship funds, and those traveling to a national conference will receive up to $1200 in scholarship funds to support their attendance.
-Registration will be paid directly, and we will pay as much of the travel costs in advance to minimize hardships for the awardees.
-Those accepting awards must agree to allow us to publicly post their name, award, conference attendance, and picture on our website and social media account.
+Through this award, the Institute for Best Practices will use scholarship funds to support travel and conference registration at local or national conferences.
+Recipients attending a North Carolina conference will receive up to $600 in scholarship funds, while those attending a national conference will receive up to $1,200.
+Registration costs will be paid directly, and travel costs will be covered in advance to the greatest extent possible to minimize financial hardship for awardees.
+Those accepting awards must agree to allow the Institute to publicly post their name, award, conference attendance, and photo on its website and social media accounts.

-Eligible candidates are those working within North Carolina (NC) Individual Placement and Support (IPS) teams, Assertive Community Treatment (ACT) teams, Community Support Teams (CSTs) with priority to non-leadership staff, particularly those in the employment specialist and/or peer specialist roles.
+Eligible candidates are those working within North Carolina Individual Placement and Support (IPS) teams, Assertive Community Treatment (ACT) teams, or Community Support Teams (CSTs), with priority given to non-leadership staff, particularly those in employment specialist and/or peer specialist roles.

 Award Recipients